Alhassan777/Quraan_Wird_Bot/README.md

 # Quraan Werd Tracker Bot

 A production-ready Telegram bot for tracking daily Quraan reading (Werd) with streak calculations and personalized reminders.
+You can access the bot here @WirdiBOt

 ## Features